nhagen/react-intercom/README.md

 # react-intercom
-A compont to configure and enable Intercom in your react application
+A component to configure and enable Intercom in your react application. `react-intercom` is meant to support both the legacy and current versions of intercom messenger.
+If you run into issues, please submit an issue.
+Pull requests are also welcome!

 ## Installation
 ```bash